-A couple of drops warmed in the palm of your hand can be sensually massaged over the vulva and inside the vagina.
+A couple of drops warmed in the palm of your hand can be sensually massaged over the vulva, inside the vagina and on the penis and around the anus.

 Cool it down in the fridge or run the bottle under hot water to change the sensation.
-Explore fruity flavours for oral sex.
+Explore fruity flavours for oral sex (avoid using these lubricants for peentrative sex as they contain flavourings that canc ause thrush or BV).
 Keep some ice cubes handy to refresh water-based lube.
 Add a drop of water-based lube to the inside tip of a condom as well as the outside to increase sensation.
 Less is more to begin with – too much will make it difficult to generate enough friction.

-Spread a little silicone-based lube designed for anal play before experimenting with beads or butt plugs.
+Spread a little anal lube designed for anal play before experimenting with beads or butt plugs.
 Used on toys it can enhance solo and couples’ play and make penetration easier if you’re in the bath or shower.

 If you are one of the many women who do find their vagina health is impaired by using sexual lubricants or substances that are not balanced to the pH of the vagina, it is advisable to stop using it.
-Always do a skin test before use and wah it off immediately if you feel stinging, burning or itching.
+Always do a skin test before use and wash it off immediately if you feel stinging, burning or itching.

-If you know that you have a sensitive vagina or blader, it is advisable to avoid lubes containing glycerine/glycols if you suffer from vaginal or bladder infections as it may irritate the skin.
+If you know that you have a sensitive vagina or bladder, it is advisable to avoid lubes containing glycerine/glycols if you suffer from vaginal or bladder infections as it may irritate the skin.
 Parabens and propylene glycol aren’t recommended ingredients as they can be oestrogenic.
 We don’t know the long-term effects of accumulative use of parabens in sex toys and lubes as not enough research has been conducted at present.

 There are several excellent pH balanced sexual lubricants available on prescription, however some do contain parabens or glycerol, or are not pH balanced to that of the vagina flora so always ask what they contain before being prescribed by your doctor.
 You can always ask to change to another product if you find the prescribed lubricant is affecting your vagina health.